Archit404Error/ShortenUrls/backend/README.md

 - Controllers -- functions that interact with the models to modify specific attributes/pieces of data
 - Views -- routes that the user can interact with which make use of controllers to perform a specific action.

 Structuring our code in this way decouples the system by introducing modularity.
 It ensures that we rarely encounter breaking changes and that we have a clean separation of duties for progrmamers.
-Moreover, it allows us to enforce a predicable design pattern that speeds up onboarding and development on a team.
+Moreover, it allows us to enforce a predictable design pattern that speeds up onboarding and development on a team.

 ## Using Docker
 This backend can also be easily dockerized.
 Once you've created your env file, simply run `docker compose up -d` or `docker compose up` to start up the application (make sure the docker daemon is running).